-- The presence of “useful additives” in the form of vitamins, antioxidants, draining and tonic components.
+- The presence of “useful additives” in the form of vitamins, antioxidants, draining, and tonic components.

 However, according to the purpose, the division of scrubs is rather arbitrary.

-Any scrub is cleansing, as it rids the skin of impurities, excess sebum, dead cells.
+Any scrub is cleansing, as it rids the skin of impurities, excess sebum, and dead cells.
 Formulas that emphasize cleansing properties use a foaming base, sometimes with the addition of acids and a small dose of oils.